-The carrier frequency shall be within (Item D) of the assigned value at all times during the standard duty cycle except for the initial two seconds after applying power.
-When the standard supply voltage is varied plus and minus 15 percent, the frequency stability shall be stem E).
+The carrier frequency shall be within (Item D) of the assigned value at all times during the standard duty cycle except for the initial two seconds after applying power when the equipment has been operating in a standby mode.
+When the standard supply voltage is varied plus and minus 15 percent, the frequency stability shall be (Item E).